smaclell/smaclell.github.io/_drafts/embrace-change.md

 In the final stages I was fortunate to have several offers from great companies.
 Each presented different opportunities and challenges.
-I don't think I could have went wrong choosing from any of the options.
+I don't think I could have gone wrong choosing from any of the options.
 Other interviews were not successful and I will need to try again another time.

 Over the weekend I made my decision.
 Due to